 12. Birthday cards: Sent to each member with Ds along with a $5 gift card.
 Please let us know if you want your family member included.

 13. Transition bags: Available to families whose child is transitioning out of First Steps into preschool or entering high school.
-These bags contain books and other resources to help families make a well informed transition.
+These bags contain books and other resources to help families make a well-informed transition.

-14. Moms’ Night Out: Moms/Grandmothers meet monthly at local restaurants in the Michiana and St. Joseph Benton Harbor area for dinner.
+14. Moms’ Night Out: Moms/Grandmothers meet monthly at local restaurants in the Michiana and St. Joseph-Benton Harbor area for dinner.
 We give each one who comes $5 towards the cost of her meal.

-15. Prenatal Education: We are partnering with some members of our community to provide /renatal information about Down syndrome that is accurate and positive.
+15. Prenatal Education: We are partnering with some members of our community to provide prenatal information about Down syndrome that is accurate and positive.
 As funds permit, we hope to start a local Down syndrome awareness campaign.

-16. Legislative efforts/National issues: We believe that in order to best serve our members, we need to keep abreast of current research, best practice methods for education, prenatal awareness, adult issues, fund raising methods, etc.
+16. Legislative efforts/National issues: We believe that in order to best serve our members, we need to keep abreast of current research, best practice methods for education, prenatal awareness, adult issues, fundraising methods, etc.

 17. Resource Center: The Michiana Down Syndrome Resource Center is located at 2448 Miracle Lane in the Town and Country Shopping Centre in Mishawaka.
 The Center serves as our business office, a meeting place for our parent groups and small events and also houses our library.
 Since the group is run by volunteers, the Center is only open when we are working in the office. during events, or by appointment.
 Please call us at 574-334-7734 for information and hours.